needle-mirror/com.unity.game-foundation/Documentation~/GameSystems/InventoryManager.md

 ## Overview

 The __Inventory Manager__ is a central piece of the Game Foundation architecture.
-It creates and destroys item instances.
+It tracks all Inventory Items in a player's inventory acquired through an [In-App Purchase](../CatalogItems/IAPTransaction.md), a [Virtual Transaction](../CatalogItems/VirtualTransaction.md), or a script in response to a game event.
+Inventory Items can track player progress, purchases, rewards, etc. and can also be used by your [Game Economy](../GameSystems/GameEconomy.md) to provide objectives and track game play accomplishments.

 ![Main inventory example](../images/image16.png)
 *Example: the main inventory contains characters, hats, bonuses, and themes.*